IsratJahanKeya61/NiWC-SEM-Microstructure-Segmentation/README.md

 - All model histories, per-class metrics, confusion matrices, prediction masks, and material-characterization tables are saved.
 - The final model is reported separately because EMA and TTA are inference-stabilization steps applied after model selection.

-## Citation

-If this repository is used before the manuscript is formally published, cite it as:

 ```text
 Faruk, O.; Keya, I. J.; Foysal, M. M. Ni-WC SEM Microstructure Segmentation and Quantitative Phase Characterization.
 GitHub repository, 2026.
 ```

-Replace this entry with the final journal citation after publication.